-- Whether the information technology system has the capability and is appropriately configured to process large volumes of data; - Complex calculations in applying a method.
-When diverse systems are required to process complex transactions, regular reconciliations between the systems are made, in particular when the systems do not have automated interfaces or may be subject to manual intervention; - Whether the design and calibration of models is periodically evaluated; - The complete and accurate extraction of data regarding accounting estimates from the entity's records or from external information sources; - Data, including the complete and accurate flow of data through the entity's information system, the appropriateness of any modification to the data used in making accounting estimates, the maintenance of the integrity and security of the data.
+- Whether the IT applications or other aspects of the IT environment has the capability and is appropriately configured to process large volumes of data; - Complex calculations in applying a method.
+When diverse IT applications are required to process complex transactions, regular reconciliations between the IT applications are made, in particular when the IT applications do not have automated interfaces or may be subject to manual intervention; - Whether the design and calibration of models is periodically evaluated; - The complete and accurate extraction of data regarding accounting estimates from the entity's records or from external information sources; - Data, including the complete and accurate flow of data through the entity's information system, the appropriateness of any modification to the data used in making accounting estimates, the maintenance of the integrity and security of the data.
 When using external information sources, risks related to processing or recording the data; - Whether management has controls around access, change and maintenance of individual models to maintain a strong audit trail of the accredited versions of models and to prevent unauthorized access or amendments to those models; and - Whether there are appropriate controls over the transfer of information relating to accounting estimates into the general ledger, including appropriate controls over journal entries.

 A53.
-In some industries, such as banking or insurance, the term governance may be used to describe activities within the control environment, monitoring of controls, and other components of internal control, as described in ISA (Ireland) 315.
+In some industries, such as banking or insurance, the term governance may be used to describe activities within the control environment, the entity's process to monitor the system of internal control, and other components of the system of internal control, as described in ISA (Ireland) 315 (Revised October 2020).39